Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

-Most banks and financial institutions will take your personal credit score into account even when you apply for a business loan.
+Most banks and financial institutions will consider your personal score even when you apply for a business loan.

 It provides them with information about how you meet your financial commitments.

-If you are trying for an SBA or bank loan, you stand a better chance of receiving a positive reply if your credit score is at least 650 or more.
+If you are trying for an SBA (Small Business Administration) or bank loan, you stand a better chance of receiving a positive reply if your credit score is at least 650 or more.

 Many lenders will also check your business credit score to decide on your loan application.

-Business credit scores range between 0 and 100, calculated by the three business credit bureaus: Experian, Equifax, and Dun & Bradstreet.
+This credit score ranges between 0 and 100, calculated by the three business credit bureaus: Experian, Equifax, and Dun & Bradstreet.

 An excellent business credit score is above 80.

-However, you can apply for a loan from Camino Financial if your company generates sales of $30,000 or $2,500 monthly.
+You can apply for a loan from Camino Financial if your company only generates sales of $30,000 (or $2,500 monthly).

 Some lenders will ask for an asset as security, also called collateral.
 If so, they're offering secured small business loans.

 The collateral assures them that they will not lose money if you default.
-If you fail to repay, they will sell the asset.
+If you fail to repay, they will repossess and sell the asset.

 The debt-service coverage ratio (DSCR) measures how much cash flow you have available to pay the principal and interest of a loan.